John Bean (MacBean, MacBayne) b. < 1634? d. 24 January 1717

 Hannah Bean

-death: 18 July 1692, Kingston, New Hampshire, United States
+death: 18 July 1692, Kingston (New Hampshire), United States

 John Bean

-birth: 15 August 1661, Exeter, Rochingham Co., New Hampshire, United States
+birth: 15 August 1661, Exeter (New Hampshire), United States

-death: 18 May 1666, Exeter, Rochingham Co., New Hampshire, United States
+death: 18 May 1666, Exeter (New Hampshire), United States

 Samuel Bean

-birth: 23 May 1665, Exeter, Rockingham Co., New Hampshire, United States
+birth: 23 May 1665, Exeter (New Hampshire), United States

 John Bean

-birth: 13 October 1668, Exeter, Rockingham Co., New Hampshire, United States
+birth: 13 October 1668, Exeter (New Hampshire), United States

 Margaret Bean

-birth: 17 October 1670, Exeter, Rockingham Co., New Hampshire, United States
+birth: 17 October 1670, Exeter (New Hampshire), United States

 James Bean

-birth: 17 December 1672, Exeter, Rockingham Co., New Hampshire, United States
+birth: 17 December 1672, Exeter (New Hampshire), United States

 Jeremiah Bean

-birth: 20 April 1675, Exeter, Rockingham Co., New Hampshire, United States
+birth: 20 April 1675, Exeter (New Hampshire), United States

 Elizabeth Bean

-birth: 24 September 1678, Exeter, Rockingham Co., New Hampshire, United States
+birth: 24 September 1678, Exeter (New Hampshire), United States

 Catherine Bean

-birth: 1680, Exeter.
-Rockingham Co., New Hampshire, United States
+birth: 1680, Exeter (New Hampshire), United States

 Children